 The test cookie also helps you QA a running experiment and share it with internal stakeholders, without exposing it to your visitors.

-The force variation parameter, which many Optimizely Classic customers are familiar with, works a little differently in Optimizely X. Data from draft and paused experiments are excluded from Optimizely X by default, so a force parameter like
+Use the force variation parameter.
+Data from draft and paused experiments are excluded from Optimizely X by default, so a force parameter like

-To preview draft or paused experiments, use the Share Link or the Preview Tool.
+&optimizely_token=PUBLICto the force variation parameter above, or use the Share Link or the Preview Tool.